prince89arora/rust-practice/docs/VariablesAndDataTypes.md

 - Variables are only valid for their scope.
 - Variables are removed after a block or their scope.
-- Simple {} can also be use to execute some code and create a new/inner scope.
+- Simple {} can also be used to execute some code and create a new/inner scope.

 ```rust